-Lisa Cassileth, M.D. recently had, perhaps, the most Beverly Hills-sounding pandemic experiences a doctor could have.
+Lisa Cassileth, M.D. recently had, perhaps, one of the most Beverly Hills-sounding pandemic experiences a doctor could have.

 “We literally bought certified N95 masks out of the back of someone’s Maserati a week ago,” said Cassileth, M.D., a plastic surgeon who works in an independent practice in the Los Angeles enclave.

 “We were like: ‘How did we know these are good?'" said Cassileth, founder of Skincare Center and Bedford Breast Center and Cassileth Plastic Surgery.
 "It’s so crazy around here.
 We go from like a totally intact society to the Wild West.
 How fast did we get here?"

 Cassileth is among the thousands of physicians working to get their practices up and running again after weeks of shelter-in-place orders due to the COVID-19 pandemic deemed much of their business nonessential.